 The GDPR is applied to all European companies as well as non-European ones which have a range of activities in Europe and hence, processing European citizens' data.

-15 December 2015 : The Council of the European Union, the European Parliament and the European Comission approve the final text on the GDPR.
+15 December 2015 : The Council of the European Union, the European Parliament and the European Comission approve the final text.

 8 April 2016 : The regulation is adopted by the Council of Europe after four years of negotiations.